|You don't have to go without the buns if gluten free.|

 Since I've now admitted to myself that I'm lactose intolerant, these buns are dairy free.

-While you can certainly use milk to replace the water and coconut milk in the recipe, the dairy-free liquids have made all the difference in the way the buns turn out.
+While you can certainly use milk to replace the water and coconut milk in the recipe, or leave out the coconut milk and use all water instead, the dairy-free liquids have made all the difference in the way the buns turn out.
+For some reason, milk really affects the texture of these buns.

-Before I started using coconut milk and water in these rolls, no matter what I tried, they always turned out a bit dense and mealy.
+Before I started using coconut milk and water or just water in these rolls, no matter what I tried, they always turned out a bit dense and mealy.

-In a large cup or small bowl, combine the hot water, coconut milk, yeast, and sugar.
+In a large cup or small bowl, combine the warm water, coconut milk, yeast, and sugar.
 Stir the mixture as well as you can.
+The water needs to be very warm, but not super hot or you'll kill the yeast.
 If the yeast clumps up a bit, that's fine.
 It will still grow that way.
 Set the cup aside to bubble and grow.

 In the bowl of your stand mixer (or a super large bowl), measure out the hamburger bun flour mix, brown sugar, salt, and Xanthan gum.